OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 		}

 9. In the same GitHubWebHookHandler.cs file, find the string variable groupWebHookURL.
-Copy and paste the Office 365 group webhook URL that you previously got from Exercise #1.
+Copy and paste the Office 365 group webhook URL that you previously got from Exercise #1 (step 3)

 10. Build your project.
 Right click on the project and select "Publish".